 Jozani Chwaka Bay National Park: This national park is the only one found in Zanzibar, an autonomous island in Tanzania.
 Its forest ecosystem offers a change of scenery that contrasts from Tanzania's mostly desert and semi-arid landscapes.
 In this park you’ll find different species of monkeys including sykes monkey, the Zanzibar colobus, and Kirk’s red colobus.

 Brazil contains one-third of the world’s rainforests and is considered the most biodiverse in the world.
 This big South American country has several ecoregions that include wetlands, shrublands, savannas, and rainforests.
 Most of the country’s forests are found in the Amazon basin where diverse species of animals are found.

-- Chapada dos Guimaraes National Park: This park offers some of the most scenic vistas in Brazil with natural features that include towering cliffs, waterfalls, and caves.
-While enjoying its beautiful surroundings, keep your camera in hand as you might encounter gato-palheiro wildcats, jaguars, maned wolves, anteaters and many species of birds including toucans, manakins, and falcons.
+Chapada dos Guimaraes National Park: This park offers some of the most scenic vistas in Brazil with natural features that include towering cliffs, waterfalls, and caves.
+The park is a great place for birding and landscape photography.
+In fact, it is one of the best places to explore to find the magnificent Red Macaw.